This is a documentation website of Reanimated 2 stable release.

 If you are looking for Reanimated 1 docs please follow this link.

 Reanimated v2 only supports

 Reanimated is a React Native library that allows for creating smooth animations and interactions that runs on the UI thread.

-- interactions and animations are no longer written using unintuitive declarative API, instead they can be written in pure JS, in a form of so-called “worklets”.
-Worklets are pieces of JS code that we extract from the main react-native code and run in a separate JS context on the main thread.
-Because of that, worklets have some limitations as to what part of the JS context they can access (we don’t want to load the entire JS bundle into the context which runs on the UI thread).
+- interactions and animations are no longer written using an unintuitive declarative API, instead they can be written in pure JS, in the form of so-called "worklets".
+Worklets are pieces of JS code that we extract from the main React Native code and run in a separate JS context on the main thread.
+Because of that, worklets have some limitations as to what part of the JS context they can access (we don't want to load the entire JS bundle into the context which runs on the UI thread).

 - It is still possible to define and pass around "Animated Values", however thanks to the new API, we expect that you'll create much fewer of those for a single animation.
 Also, now, they are actually called "Shared Values" and can carry not only primitive types but also arrays, objects and functions.